Need for Speed Rivals: Reception

 Negative reception centered around the many bugs and glitches in the game, and frustrations around the game's lack of dedicated servers, triggering frequent host migration.
 There were also many clashing game features which caused frustrations for players, such as cops chasing players for no reason at all and the inability to pause the game at any time.
 Ghost Games also removed the ability to change from automatic to manual transmission.

-Rivals was well received by critics at E3 2013 and was awarded with "Best Racing Game" from Game Critics Awards.
-It also received mostly positive reviews upon release.
-It was followed in 2015 by Need for Speed: No Limits and the unsubtitled reboot of this franchise.